PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 10:35:25
+Last updated: 2024-04-06 10:35:59
-Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister